The name of this organization is Randonneurs USA. It will also be referred to in this Constitution as RUSA.

 Duties of the Board of Directors

 The Board of Directors will establish RUSA policies in accordance with the purposes set forth in this Constitution.
 It will approve the disbursement of RUSA funds.
-It will elect the President and other officers from their number, as set forth in the Bylaws.
+It will elect the President and other officers from their number, as set forth in the Bylaws, except for the Treasurer, who can be a RUSA member selected by the Board without being a Board member.
 It may amend the Bylaws when appropriate by a simple majority of the Board present and voting.

 Meetings of the Board of Directors